 The cold, wet winter months are hopefully now on their way out and we can look forward to lighter evenings, warmer weekends and a little more sun!

 At this time of year we often begin to think about spring cleaning and even the dreaded redecoration!
 Have you found unsightly patches of mould have popped up on walls or ceilings over the Winter months?
-Then we have a handy how-to guide for getting rid of mould.
+Then this guide could be very handy for you!

 If you have mould growth on painted surfaces like walls and ceilings the thing NOT to do is just to paint over the top to hide it!
 This will essentially be a waste of time as the mould will continue to grow and will soon show through your new paintwork.
 This will result in a waste of time and money.